Friday, November 9, 2007

 Service Jobs - Finance

 New jobs in credit cards, consumer lending and real estate loans helped make up some losses.
-Consumer lending more than doubled after 1990 to a high of 118.9 thousand jobs in 2007, but dropped to 90.6 thousand jobs in 2012.
-Real estate credit companies jumped from 110 thousand jobs in 1990 to a high of 351 thousand jobs in 2006, but have dropped back to 203.5 thousand jobs by 2012.
+The job gains came in consumer lending up from 53.8 thousand jobs in 1990 to a high of 118.9 thousand jobs in 2007, but 94.3 thousand jobs by the end of 2023.
+Real estate credit companies jumped from 103.9 thousand jobs in 1990 to a high of 332.3 thousand jobs in 2006, but have dropped back to 198.5 thousand jobs by now.

-A third sub sector defined as securities, commodity contracts and investments is much smaller with 814.4 thousand jobs, up from 458 thousand in 1990, but down from a high of 864 thousand in 2008.
+A second sub sector defined as securities, commodity contracts and investments is much smaller with 1.102 million jobs, up from 488.7 thousand in 1990.
 Brokerage houses and investment bankers are in this sub sector.

-Finance and insurance occupations needing college degree skills comes to 1.6 million jobs, which is 29.5 percent of jobs in finance and insurance.
-The most important finance jobs that need college degree skills are as financial analysts and personal financial advisors, mostly in credit intermediation and security brokerage and investment banking.
-Financial Analysts study business financial statements and advise firms with money to invest.
-Personal Financial Advisors do similar work but advise individuals for their personal financial decisions.
-Combined they have 269.8 thousand jobs.
+Finance and insurance occupations needing college degree skills comes to 3.56 million jobs, which is 52.8 percent of jobs in finance and insurance.
+The most important professional occupations needing college degree skills are loan officers with 279.8 thousand jobs.
+Loan officers work with the borrowing public, evaluating and advising clients and processing loan applications.
+Another 152.2 thousand work as financial analysts and 256.9 thousand work as personal financial advisors, mostly in credit intermediation and security brokerage and investment banking.
+Financial analysts study business financial statements and advise firms with money to invest.
+Personal financial advisors do similar work but advise individuals for their personal financial decisions.

-There are three professional occupations specialized to the insurance industry: accountants and auditors with 34.2 thousand jobs, insurance underwriter with 82.8 thousand jobs and actuary with about 14.2 thousand jobs.
+There are four professional occupations specialized to the insurance industry: insurance sales agent with 462.6 thousand jobs, claims adjuster with 250.3 thousand jobs, insurance underwriter with 100.2 thousand jobs and actuary with about 23 thousand jobs.
 Actuaries analyze statistical data and construct probability tables of risk used to set premium rates that will build cash reserves to pay claims.

 Money is only kilobytes on a computer, which makes finance and insurance jobs office work sitting at a desk with a computer.
-We especially suspect this in finance and insurance because this sector and its sub sectors have the highest percentage of jobs in administration and office support occupations: 46.1 percent.
-The overall average among all America’s establishments is 16.4 percent.
+We especially suspect office work in finance and insurance because this sector and its sub sectors have the highest percentage of jobs in administration and office support occupations: 32 percent.
+The overall average among all America’s establishments is 12.2 percent.

-Jobs in just the finance and insurance sector include 491 thousand jobs as customer service representatives, and 534 thousand jobs as tellers.
-Customer Service Representatives are one of several important office and administration jobs with employment in every sector of the United States economy.
-There are now almost 2.3 million total jobs as customer services representatives with the largest share, or nearly a quarter of them, employed in the finance and insurance sector.
+Jobs in just the finance and insurance sector include 545.5 thousand jobs as customer service representatives, and 342.1 thousand jobs as tellers.
+Customer service representatives are one of several important office and administration jobs with employment in every sector of the United States economy.
+There are now 2.859 million total jobs as customer services representatives with the largest share, about 19 percent, employed in the finance and insurance sector.
 Customer service representatives handle customer inquiries and resolve customer complaints.
-Automated computerized voice mail systems do some of the routine customer service work, but not enough to decrease employment because the number of jobs keeps growing.
-The growth is modest but these jobs are going up and not down.
+Automated computerized voice mail systems do some of the routine customer service work, but not enough to decrease employment, although employment reached a high of 2.919 million in 2019 and stopped growing but stabilized until now.

 Customer service representatives do not require college degree training, but they are not walk on jobs like a cashier.
 For starters, people in these jobs need to speak clearly and grammatically.
 They have to explain many varied service options and service plans that are increasingly complex and the job requires computer skills since they routinely access computer database information.

-The claim is made that business is transferring customer service jobs abroad, but it is unlikely their numbers would be steadily increasing if many of these jobs were being moved abroad.
+The claim is made that business is transferring customer service jobs abroad, but it is unlikely their numbers would stabilize at such a high amount if many of these jobs were being moved abroad.
 Given the complexity of America’s many service plans in loans, credit cards, telecommunications, health care and other areas customer service work will not be decreasing anytime soon.
 If employment in these areas begins to decline then it will be a blunt message that these jobs are being moved abroad.

 Tellers are also an important job to watch.
 Office automation could just about eliminate teller jobs.
 Money machines eliminate the need for tellers for check cashing and other basic banking transactions.
 Writing paper checks requires an elaborate process of handling, posting and clearance that takes much longer and requires more labor than electronic processing at the point of sale.